 When health insurance companies fail to cover necessary medical treatments, patients often experience frustration and stress.
 Sometimes an HMO denies coverage for something as simple as a coding error by the medical provider while other denials of coverage involve complex medical issues.
-While a coding error can be resolved with nothing more than a phone call to the insurance carrier, disputes about whether a particular cancer treatment is medically necessary involves complex issues.
-Florida health insurance claims attorney J.P.
-Gonzalez-Sirgo has provided some suggestions for patients who are denied coverage for treatment of their medical condition by their HMO.
+While a coding error may be resolved with nothing more than a phone call to the insurance carrier and/or the medical provider, disputes about whether a particular cancer treatment is medically necessary involves complex issues.
+What do you do when your HMO or health insurance plan denies coverage for treatment:

-Review Your Denial of Coverage Letter: The first step is to ascertain your health insurance carrier’s rational for denying your claim.
-The letter should indicate what specific exclusions, terms or conditions and/or policy language is being relied on to justify denying your claim.
+- Review Your Denial of Coverage Letter: The first step is to ascertain your health insurance carrier’s basis for denying your claim.
+The denial letter should state what specific facts, exclusions, terms, or conditions and/or policy language is being relied upon for the denial.

-Secure a Copy of Your Plan’s Benefits: While you should carefully read the entire plan (often referred to as “Evidence of Benefits”), you will want to pay specific attention to the provisions cited by the denial letter to justify the insurance company’s decision.
-When you are examining the policy also look for other provisions that appear to grant coverage for the treatment.
-An important provision that impacts many patients who have their claim denied involves what the health insurance company considers “medically necessary” procedures.
-Typically, the representative of the insurance company that determines a procedure or treatment is not medically necessary will not have even examined the patient.
+- Secure a Copy of Your Health Insurance Plan: While you should carefully read the entire plan, you will want to pay specific attention to the provisions cited by the denial letter as the basis for the insurance company’s decision.
+When you are examining the plan also look for other provisions that appear to grant coverage for the treatment.

-File an Appeal If Required by Your Policy: Many HMO plans require you to exercise administrative remedies by filing an appeal prior to filing a lawsuit.
+- File an Appeal If Required by Your Plan/Policy: Many HMO plans require you to exhaust administrative remedies by filing an appeal prior to filing a lawsuit.
 If your policy requires this form of pre-lawsuit procedure, you need to file a timely appeal based on the deadline provided in the policy.

-Litigation of coverage disputes with your HMO can cover a broad range of issues including:
+Litigation of coverage disputes with your HMO or health insurance provider can cover a broad range of issues including: